 This basically asks in a strange legalese fashion if the income you have made in this year was directly from working on your business (i.e. the income wasn’t “passive” from activities like investments).

-There are a couple of different criteria points to meet here which can seem confusing, but it essentially boils down to making sure you have worked on your business for a significant period of time in the financial year (they say 500 hours or more which is about 20 days in the year).
-As a handmade business, you’ll have most likely have spent more than 20 days on your business, so you’ll most likely be marking this one as a Yes.
+There are a couple of different criteria points to meet here, which can seem confusing, but it essentially boils down to making sure you have worked on your business for a significant period of time in the financial year (they say 500 hours or more, which is about 20 days in the year).
+As a handmade business, you’ll have most likely spent more than 20 days on your business, so you’ll most likely be marking this one as a Yes.

-H If you started or acquired this business during (year), check here: This one is fairly self-explainatory: if you started the business during this year or purchased it from someone else, make sure you check this box.
+If you started or acquired this business during (year), check here: This one is fairly self-explanatory: if you started the business during this year or purchased it from someone else, make sure you check this box.

 Almost there: 2 more to go.
 The next field (I: Did you make any payments in (year) that would require you to file Form(s) 1099?) is a little tricky, so it will need a bit of consideration.

 This question essentially asks about any payments you may have made that they need to know about.
 Employee wage/contractor costs, nonemployee compensation, interest, rent, royalties, and pensions are the types of things that they are concerned about here.